 Thoughtful, provocative and intelligent, this book questions our assumptions and will change our conversations around rape.

-Sohaila Abdulali was gang-raped as a teenager in Bombay.
-Indignant at the deafening silence on the issue in India, she wrote an article for a woman’s magazine questioning how we perceive rape and rape victims.
-Thirty years later she saw the story go viral in the wake of the horrific 2012 Delhi gang rape and the global outcry that followed.
+Sohaila Abdulali was the first Indian survivor to speak out about rape.
+Gang-raped as a teenager in Bombay and indignant at the deafening silence on the issue in India, she wrote an article for a woman’s magazine questioning how we perceive rape and rape victims.
+Thirty years later she saw the story go viral in the wake of the fatal 2012 Delhi rape and the global outcry that followed.

 Writing from the viewpoint of a survivor, writer, counsellor and activist, and drawing on three decades of grappling with the issue personally and professionally and her work with hundreds of survivors, Sohaila Abdulali looks at what we—women, men, politicians, teachers, writers, sex workers, feminists, sages, mansplainers, victims and families—think about rape and what we say.